 Writing Studies Track Approval Form (pdf)

-Once your internship application has been approved, the English Department will edit your student account to allow you to register for ENGL 493: Internship.
+Once your internship application has been approved, the Dean’s Office will add ENGL 493: Internship to your schedule.

 Make arrangements to pay all required university fees on a timely basis for the university to appropriately recognize your internship.